Sepal

 In a mature flower, the perianth consists of a calyx (sepals) and the corolla (petals) it supports.

 A sepal (/ˈsɛpəl, ˈsiːpəl/) is a part of the flower of angiosperms (flowering plants).
 Usually green, sepals typically function as protection for the flower in bud, and often as support for the petals when in bloom.
+Collectively, the sepals are called the calyx or calix.